 ACM Multimedia Systems 2019 includes the following tracks:

-- Research track including the special sessions: Submission deadline on October 31, 2018
+- Research track including the special sessions: Submission deadline on November 11, 2018 (final)

 - Open dataset & software track: Submission deadline on TBD

 Co-located with ACM Multimedia Systems 2019 are the following workshops: